PolyDiffuse: Polygonal Shape Reconstruction via Guided Set Diffusion Models: Experiments

 \mypara{Competing approaches}: We compare our method with VectorMapNet~\cite{Liu2022VectorMapNet} and MapTR~\cite{Liao2022MapTR}.
 VectorMapNet~\cite{Liu2022VectorMapNet} employs an auto-regressive transformer decoder to generate the vertex of polygon/polyline one by one, conditioned on the image inputs.
 MapTR~\cite{Liao2022MapTR} is our proposal generator and is a DETR-style hierarchical detection method that directly estimates the polygon/polyline as a set of vertex sequences.
 MapTR and RoomFormer are technically very similar but focus on different tasks.

 \mypara{Quantitative \& qualitative evaluation}: \autoref{tab:hdmap_main} presents the quantitative evaluation results.
 PolyDiffuse does not significantly improve the Chamfer-distance mAP of MapTR, as it does not discover new instances.
 However, it shows clear advantages in the order-aware angle distance, a metric that is indicative of high-level structural regularities. \autoref{fig:hdmap_qualitative} qualitatively shows that PolyDiffuse accurately reconstructs curves with greater resemblance to the ground truth.
-We experimented with the same rough annotations as in the floorplan task.
-Compared to MapTR as the proposal generator, the AP with the lowest threshold becomes much worse, while the one with the highest threshold improves.
-This is because the guidance networks are trained with ``G.T. proposals'', where rough annotations (\ie, fixed radius circles) as the proposal produces inaccurate initial Gaussians and stepwise guidance.
+We also experimented with the same rough annotations as in the floorplan task, and the quantitative results show that the mAP becomes lower compared to using MapTR as the proposal generator.
+By analyzing the results with rough annotations more carefully, we found the AP with the lowest threshold becomes much worse, while the one with the highest threshold improves.
+We believe this is because the guidance networks are trained with ``G.T. proposals'', where the rough annotations (\ie, fixed radius circles) have a very different curve style when serving as the proposals, thus producing inaccurate initial Gaussians and stepwise guidance.
 This is a potential limitation of the current method.
+We provide additional qualitative examples in \supp~\ref{supp:subsec:more-qualitative}.

+\mypara{Running speed analysis}: \autoref{tab:hdmap_main} also presents our speed-performance tradeoff on the HD map reconstruction task.
+In our computation environment, the time of image encoding vs. the time of transformer decoder is 4:1 when using MapTR's model architecture.
+As FPS is an important consideration for online applications, we need to pick the number of denoising steps carefully.
+Furthermore, since PolyDiffuse is not restricted to a specific task-specific method for the model architecture and proposal generator, our performance/efficiency can keep improving when better task-specific base methods appear in the future.